goranschwarz/DbxTune/asetune/trunk/README_dbxcentral_install.txt

 ##--------------------------------------
 ## Add passwords for the servers (both DBMS user and OS/SSH user)
 ## Create passwords in file ($HOME/.passwd.enc)
-## The DBMS username and OS username we are using when connecting to ASE/SQL-Server   (for SQL-Server on Windows we can currently NOT monitor the OS)
+## The DBMS username and OS username we are using when connecting to ASE
 ## Note: you only need to specify "-S srvName" if you have the same username with *different* passwords to different server names...
+##       So if you have same password for user xxx on all servers, you do not need to specify the -S flag
-##       The logic is: if we can’t find the servername in the password file we will "fallback" to an "generic" username entry (which has no server-name specification)
+##       The logic is: if we can't find the servername in the password file we will "fallback" to an "generic" username entry (which has no server-name specification)
 ##
 cd ${HOME}/.dbxtune/dbxc/bin
 ./dbxPassword.sh set -U<os_user>   -P<passwd> [-S <os_host_name>]
 ./dbxPassword.sh set -U<dbms_user> -P<passwd> [-S <dbms_srv_name>]

 		## Below is an example of how I did it
-		## ASE: GORANS_UB1_DS, GORAN_UB2_DS: has password secret
+		## ASE: GORANS_UB1_DS, GORAN_UB2_DS: has password "secret"
-		## ASE: GORAN_UB3_DS: has password secret1
+		## ASE: GORAN_UB3_DS: has password "secret1"
-		## OS:  has password secret on all hosts
+		## OS:  has password "secret" on all hosts

+		# Add OS user "gorans", with password "secret" on all unspecified OS hosts
 		sybase@gorans-ub2:~/.dbxtune/dbxc/bin$ ./dbxPassword.sh set -Ugorans -Psecret

 		===================================================
 		 File content: /home/sybase/.passwd.enc
 		---------------------------------------------------
-		sa: U2FsdGVkX19w2cApVrs5jt/gTfPHYrlvIKY3P8Yv/iQ=
 		gorans: U2FsdGVkX1/TSgmIfJZ4e9CvmLzWiXgVj1rNuzQHBuo=
 		---------------------------------------------------

+		# Add DBMS user "sa", with password "secret" on all unspecified ASE's
 		sybase@gorans-ub2:~/.dbxtune/dbxc/bin$ ./dbxPassword.sh set -Usa -Psecret

 		===================================================